University governanceStatutory Advisory Committee on Safety and Occupational Health

 Statutory Advisory Committee on Safety and Occupational Health

-The Statutory Advisory Committee on Safety and Occupational Health (SACSOH) provides a forum for cooperation, communication and consultation between staff, students and the trade unions on occupational safety, health and wellbeing matters, thus recognising our legal duty on this matter.
-The principal aim of SACSOH is to reduce the number of workplace accidents and cases of work related ill health.
+SACSOH provides a forum for cooperation, communication and consultation between staff, students and trade unions on occupational safety, health and wellbeing matters, thus recognising our legal duty on this matter.
+The principal aim of SACSOH is to enable a healthier and safer workplace, make more informed decisions about health and safety and demonstrate our commitment to implementing change.

 Terms of reference